browserengineering/book/book/animations.md

 multiple images together into a final output.
 In the context of browsers, it typically means combining rastered images into the final on-screen image, but a similar technique is used in many operating systems to combine the contents of multiple windows.
-"Compositing" can also refer to multi-threaded rendering.
+"Compositing" can also refer to multithreaded rendering.
  I first discussed compositing in
  [Chapter 11](visual-effects.md#browser-compositing); the algorithms described here generalize that beyond scrolling.